 The first thing you will need to do is to gently blot the affected area with a clean, dry cloth or paper towel.
 You want to press firmly enough to let the towel “suck” up the surface liquid without pushing it further into your vehicle’s upholstery.

-When attempting to remove a stain yourself, you will need to choose the appropriate stain remover.
+When attempting to stain removal yourself, you will need to choose the appropriate stain remover.
 Avoid buying unknown products and stick to reputable brands on the market.
 Before you choose a stain remover, make sure that you read the label thoroughly and determine whether or not it is safe to use on your car’s interior.
 Furthermore, you will need to test the stain remover on a small unnoticeable area before you proceed to manage the stain itself.
 In other words, test the stain remover on a small, hidden part of your car’s seat or carpet and follow the instructions.
-Once you are sure that the remover is safe, you can then proceed to clean up that stain.
+Once you are sure that the remover is safe, you can then proceed with stain removal.

 For leather, you might need to apply a leather conditioner to the area before attempting to remove the stain.
 Again, just like with fabric upholstery, it’s important to test the stain remover on an unnoticeable area first and then follow the directions to the letter.

 Some handy hacks for removing common stains include using rubbing alcohol and water to remove ink stains.
 Alternately, you can also try hairspray.
 Just make sure that you wipe up as you go so that the stain does not run and spread over a larger area.
 Greasy and oily stains can be removed with a watered-down paint thinner.
 You will need to mix a 1:1 ratio of water and paint thinner to achieve the best results.
 However, remember that paint thinners can be quite harsh, so it’s important to test the paint thinner on an unseen area first.
 After applying the watered-down solution, sprinkle some salt on top and allow it to sit for several hours (overnight if possible) before you vacuum.